-Refer to Note 4(14) for accounting policies on recognition of operating revenue to the parent company only financial statements.
+Refer to Note 4(14) "for accounting policies on recognition of operating revenue" to the consolidated financial statements.

-The sales revenue of the Company is mainly from exports, accounting for more than 96% of the total revenue.
-The Company recognizes performance obligations according to transaction conditions, and recognizes the sales revenue at the time the control of goods is transferred to the buyer.
-Therefore, the timing of revenue recognition has a significant impact on the financial statements, and the revenue is an important indicator reflecting the Company's operating conditions.
-As the recognition of export revenues involves contract review and complex operations, the certified public accountant considers that the cut-off time for the audit of export revenues of the Company is one of the most important items in this year's audit.
+The sales revenue of the Group is mainly from exports, accounting for more than 96% of the total revenue.
+The Group recognizes performance obligations according to transaction conditions, and recognizes the sales revenue at the time the control of goods is transferred to the buyer.
+Therefore, the timing of revenue recognition has a significant impact on the financial statements, and the revenue is an important indicator reflecting the Group's operating conditions.
+As the recognition of export revenues involves contract review and complex operations, the certified public accountant considers that the cut-off time for the audit of export revenues of the Group is one of the most important items in this year's audit.